tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ### Instructor Notes

-* The contracts you will be deploying today are relatively large and may take a few minutes to compile.
+* The contracts you will be deploying today are relatively large, and may take a few minutes to compile.

 * Refer to OpenZeppelin ERC721 documentation for further information about Non-Fungible Tokens.
 [ERC721 Docs](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721)